AtOM18/AtOM18.github.io/_posts/2025-07-19-my-oscp-journey.md

 ---

 Thanks this was all I had to say about the exam and my journey.
-I will update this blog if I feel anything is missing, so ask me questions if you have any.
+I will update this blog if I feel anything is missing.
+So please add comments if you have query.